 Shakespeare's plays may not strike us as artifacts, of course, but the procedures of correspondence analysis as refined for seriation nevertheless provide a statistically rigorous methodology for examining their material components.
 On the basis of such an examination, in fact, we can offer a tentative chronology that responds to the differential distribution of features--in this case, pauses as recorded in the verse of early texts--throughout the canon.
 This chronology should be understood as a provisional timeline of when the iambic pentameter in the play texts under examination was largely composed.
 By emphasizing this last phrase, we mean to call immediate attention to two things.
 First, Oras’s prose data comes from the pentameter verse in plays that are sometimes—particularly in the late 1590s--made up heavily of prose.
 Pause pattern analysis is therefore limited by the amount of verse in each play.
 Second, there is a strong likelihood that a number of Shakespeare's plays were written at one time (even over various times) and revised at another, or others.
 A play title thus need not connote an event, but may sometimes have been multiple events, even a process.
 The fixity of any ordering, then, needs to be qualified in the context of diachronic composition.

+[I think we need to include a few lines here about our updating of Oras’ counts (how you did it, a reference to the table of values in the appendix, a list of plays for which we used only Shakespeare’s portion, etc.

 Our next two illustrations, Figures 2 and 3, introduce the results of two statistical procedures performed on our data set (see Appendix B).
 These are, respectively, a principal component analysis (PCA) and a correspondence analysis (CA), with results from both procedures displayed, left to right, in each graph.
 Given our nine discrete categories of pauses, it would conceivably be possible to map out the position of each play text (and, in the case of collaborative work, of each relevant part of a play text) in nine dimensions.
 For ease of interpretation, the two pairs of biplots below (in Figures 2 and 3) map the Euclidian distances among the data in two dimensions.
 The panels of Figure 2 plot the pause data as arrows in relation to the first two axes of variation, with the most important variation on the horizontal axis (the dashed line bisecting the square horizontally), and the second most important variation on the vertical axis (the vertical dashed line).
 The left panel represents principal component analysis (PCA).
 One could note that the foremost variation, labeled PC1 on the x-axis, is mostly capturing variation in 4th, 6th, 7th, and 8th position pauses (looking at how far each arrow travels left-right--that is, along PC1--those arrows reach the farthest).
 For its part, PC2 (labeled on the y-axis) is mainly capturing variation in 4th, 7th, 2nd, and 8th positions; again, one could notice far up or down each arrow goes to gauge its contribution.

 The patterns are broadly similar in the correspondence analysis (CA) panel on the right-hand side of Figure 2.
 Yet now the 4th position arrow, although slightly shorter, is more closely aligned with the horizontal plane.
 This means that changes to pauses in the 4th position contribute a great deal to the primary axis of variation (CA1) in our correspondence analysis, but hardly at all to the second most important (CA2).
 Similarly, 6th position pauses are contributing somewhat to CA1, but mostly to CA2.